 Master of Architecture, Princeton University; Diploma (with honors) in Architecture and Engineering, University of Patras in Greece

-Ivi has previously taught design, history and theory at schools including Princeton, Syracuse, and Sarah Lawrence College.
-She holds a Master of Architecture from Princeton University, where she was awarded the Suzanne Kolarik Underwood Prize for excellence in design and a Stanley J Seeger fellowship; and a Diploma (with honors) in Architecture and Engineering from the University of Patras in Greece.
+Diamantopoulou has previously taught design and theory at courses at schools including Princeton University, Columbia University, and Sarah Lawrence College, where she was the Andrew Mellon Endowed Chair in Environmental Architecture.
+She holds a Master of Architecture from Princeton University, where she was awarded the Suzanne Kolarik Underwood Prize for excellence in design and a Stanley J. Seeger Fellowship, as well as a Diploma with honors in Architecture and Engineering from the University of Patras in Greece.